dmulholl/syntext/readme.md

 # Syntext

 Syntext is a lightweight, markdownish markup language for generating HTML.
-It's implemented in Python and can be used as both a command line utility and a Python library.
+This implementation is written in Python and can be used as both a command line utility and an importable library.

-On the command line:

-    $ syntext < input.txt > output.html

-As a library:

-    >>> import syntext
-    >>> html = syntext.render(text)

 Syntext inherits much of its basic syntax from Markdown: